 - Create clusters each time you need them for a job and delete them when you're done.

-Use GCP tools wherever appropriate.
+Use Google Cloud tools wherever appropriate.

 Moving to an ephemeral model

-The biggest shift in your approach between running an on-premises Hadoop workflow and running the same workflow on GCP is the shift away from monolithic, persistent clusters to specialized, ephemeral clusters.
+The biggest shift in your approach between running an on-premises Hadoop workflow and running the same workflow on Google Cloud is the shift away from monolithic, persistent clusters to specialized, ephemeral clusters.
 You spin up a cluster when you need to run a job and then delete it when the job completes.
 The resources required by your jobs are active only when they're being used, so you only pay for what you use.
 This approach enables you to tailor cluster configurations for individual jobs.
 Because you aren't maintaining and configuring a persistent cluster, you reduce the costs of resource use and cluster administration.

 This section describes how to move your existing Hadoop infrastructure to an ephemeral model.